The Employment Law Review: Germany

 In all these cases, dismissal must be the last resort and must be proportionate.
 Accordingly, if any suitable alternative employment is available, that must be offered first.

 Moreover, regarding an ordinary dismissal, there are statutory notice periods.
-These depend on the length of service.
+These vary depending on the length of service.
 The shortest notice period is four weeks to the middle or the end of the month; the longest is seven months to the end of the month after 20 years of employment.
 Regarding dismissal by the employer, the notice period can only be shortened in exceptional cases, such as in the context of collective agreements or in a termination agreement.
 Nonetheless, the notice period can be extended by both parties.
 However, no longer period may be agreed for termination of the employment relationship by the employee than by the employer.
 Payment in lieu of notice is not permissible.
 If a works council exists, it must always be consulted before dismissals.

 A severance payment is not generally mandatory in Germany.
 Nevertheless, a severance payment can be agreed in the form of a termination agreement or a settlement.
-Usually, the monthly gross salary multiplied by the number of years of employment multiplied by the factor 0.5 is paid.
+Usually, the monthly gross salary multiplied by the number of years of employment multiplied by a factor of 0.5 is paid.
 The severance payment can be higher or lower, depending on the respective agreement.

 Redundancies are one of the reasons for termination of employment agreements mentioned above.
 If a company is shut down, a company reorganisation takes place or a job is outsourced, an employee can be dismissed for operational reasons.
 An entrepreneurial decision is required in this regard.
 In addition, comparable employees must be selected according to certain criteria, meaning that the employer has to consider each person's: